Bud Anderson: Personal life and death

 Anderson died in his sleep at his home in Auburn, California, on May 17, 2024, at the age of 102.
 A life-sized bronze statue of Anderson, dressed in his leather flight helmet and goggles and wearing a parachute, was installed in Grass Valley, California about three months after his death.
+On March 30, 2026, Anderson was buried with full military honors at Arlington National Cemetery.